 Copies of any permission(s):

-It is the responsibility of authors/contributors to obtain permissions for reproducing any copyrighted material.
+It is the responsibility of authors/contributors to obtain permission for reproducing any copyrighted material.
 A copy of the permission obtained must accompany the manuscript.

 Preparation of Manuscript: